ThugsFinance/cloiinkcoin.com/src/content/glossary/index.md

 ### Metropolis {#metropolis}

-The third development stage of Ethereum, launched in October 2017.
+The third development stage of Cloiinkcoin, launched in October 2017.

 ### miner {#miner}